How to connect Mem0 MCP with Cursor

 Get user memory statsRetrieves a summary of the authenticated user's memory activity, including total memories created, search events, and add events.

-Perform semantic search on memoriesSearches memories semantically using a natural language query (required if `only metadata based search` is false) and/or metadata filters.
+Perform semantic search on memoriesSearches memories semantically using a natural language query and metadata filters.

 Remove a member from the organizationRemoves a member, specified by their username, from an existing organization of which they are currently a member.